ronaimate/trip-advisor/README.md

-## For testing Java 21 Platform and Virtual Threads.
+## For testing Java 21 Platform vs Virtual Threads.
+(SpringBoot 3.2)

 This is just a playground project, the purpose of which was to try springboot with the virtual threads introduced in 3.2 (Java 21)